Xilinx/Vitis_Accel_Examples/emulation/mm_stream_func_mode/details.rst

    [advanced]
    param=compiler.emulationMode=func

-2. In the Makefile, add the following flag in the v++ flow while compiling kernel:
+2. In the Makefile, add the following flag in the v++ flow while compiling the kernel.
+For example, you can add flag as below -

 ::